 A balanced liquid fertilizer can also be used.
 These are generally recommended every two weeks through the growing season.

-This makes transplanting living plants difficult.
+This makes transplanting living wishbone flowers difficult.
 It’s not impossible by any means, but it can be difficult.

-You can direct-seed into beds, of course, which creates healthy plants.
+You can directly seed into beds or a hanging basket, which creates healthy wishbone flowers.
 If you choose to direct-sow, do so six to eight weeks before your final frost date.
+Torenia is a great container plant.

-If you need to start your plants indoors, opt for paper pots or peat pots.
+If you need to start your wishbone flowers indoors, opt for paper pots or peat pots.
 Use something that can be sliced on the sides and base to allow for root growth and expansion.

-Seedling plants can be transplanted once frost danger has ended.
+Seedling wishbone flowers can be transplanted once the last frost date has ended.
 Plant at the same level they were in their starter pot.
 If using paper/peat pots, be sure to score the pot (not the roots) into quarters, which provides ample room for root growth.

 Propagation is done from seeds or cuttings.
 Division is very much a no-no for this plant.